All references to the 'JCC Act' on our website are to the Judicial Conduct Commissioner Act 2015.

 No, the Commissioner cannot review or overturn a decision made by a judicial officer.

-The JCC Act specifically provides that ‘it is not a function of the Commissioner to challenge or call into question the legality or correctness of any instruction, direction, order, judgment, or other decision given or made by a judicial officer in relation to any legal proceedings.'
+The JCC Act specifically states that ‘it is not a function of the Commissioner to challenge or call into question the legality or correctness of any instruction, direction, order, judgment, or other decision given or made by a judicial officer in relation to any legal proceedings.'

 If information has been disclosed to you by the Commissioner’s staff for the purpose of dealing with your complaint, you cannot disclose that information for any other purpose.

-The judicial officer who is the subject of the complaint may request that the Commissioner postpone the consideration of the complaint until the court proceedings have been completed.
-If the Commissioner is satisfied that consideration of the complaint could in any way disrupt or influence the conduct of a court hearing, he must postpone the consideration of the complaint.
+If the Commissioner is satisfied that consideration of the complaint could in any way disrupt or influence a court hearing, they must postpone the consideration of the complaint.